 What kind of flowers or plants will tie in with the style?

 Your board should now clearly have the right ingredients to move forward.

 When choosing large items you want to incorporate as well as the smallest details for the table decor, you need to remember the feeling you are trying to create.

 If it is warm and cosy, choosing tea lights and blankets would be perfect.
 If it is relaxed and rustic, you may want wooden elements to bring your venue to life.
-If it is romantic and glamorous you may want sparkly sequin table cloths and candelabras.
+If it is romantic and glamorous you may want sparkly sequin table cloths and tapered candles.

 You want your mood board to look visual pleasing.
 The idea of a mood board is give you a clear direction to work from.
 Every time you have a decision to make with wedding planning you can always refer back to your mood board to help you stay on track.
 You can ask yourself when making choices, 'does this fit in with my mood board?' if so that's great, if not you can quickly move on as you will not be torn or swayed.

-They are really helpful for not only yourself but also if you are working with a wedding planner or stylist, so that you can easily convey your vision to them and they have a clear idea what you are expecting everything to look and feel like.
+They are really helpful for not only yourself but also if you are working with a other suppliers, so that you can easily convey your vision to them and they have a clear idea what you are expecting everything to look and feel like.